Base Cost: 22.5 points *

 * Originator's Onus: while many vampires lack the power of mesmerism in a general sense, all vampires possess this ability, or are subject to it, in regards to their progenitors or descendants.
-In other words, a vampire can use this power at their Willpower value to command vampires they are responsible for creating, but at the same time resist commands from their creators at their Willpower -2 RS.
+In other words, a vampire can use this power at their Psyche (will) rank to command vampires they are responsible for creating, and resist commands from their creators at their Psyche (will) -2 CS.

 * Susceptibility / Direct Sunlight: if exposed to direct sunlight (not mere daylight conditions but actual rays of light from the sun, whether directly or via a reflected surface), vampires lose half of their total Health score in damage each turn.
 This is usually enough to turn most of these undead to dust in short order - which is why they must act through intermediaries during the day (extreme limitation).

 * Susceptibility / Wooden Stakes: when a vampire is pierced in the heart (with a Killing blow) via some wooden object, it will instantly lose all of its remaining Health.
-Unless it can pass a yellow Fortitude ACT roll immediately afterwards, the vampire will crumble to dust in rapid order, the anti-life which sustains its monstrous existence fleeing its now-uninhabitable corpse all at once (strong limitation).
+Unless it can pass a red Endurance FEAT roll immediately afterwards, the vampire will crumble to dust in rapid order, the anti-life which sustains its monstrous existence fleeing its now-uninhabitable corpse all at once (strong limitation).

 Limitations / Enhancements (variable):